huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_vip_associate.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the vip associate resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new vip associate resource.

 * `vip_id` - (Required) The ID of vip to attach the port to.
     Changing this creates a new vip associate.